digitaledsafety/digitaledsafety.github.io/_portfolio/project1.md

 ---
-title: Scratch
+title: Scratch 3.0 Fork
-subtitle: subtitle lorem ipsum dolor sit amet consectetur.
+subtitle: Scratch is a high-level block-based visual programming language and website aimed primarily at children as an educational tool for programming.
 image: assets/img/portfolio/01-full.jpg
-alt: Shirts on a hanger
+alt:

 caption:
-  title: Block-based Coding
+  title: Programming
   subtitle: Entrepreneurship
   thumbnail: assets/img/portfolio/01-thumbnail.jpg
 ---

-Use this area to describe your project. **Markdown** supported.
-This entry (project1.md) uses links for the image sources.
-All other projects in the portfolio use local images.
-Both work just fine!
-Lorem ipsum dolor sit amet, consectetur adipisicing elit.
+The Digital Education & Safety Foundation developed a fork of the Scratch 3.0 coding platform which included software extensions for generating NFTs for their fundraising program.
+The Foundation is working to get the changes merged into the main codebase.
+The fork is hosted by the foundation and is available free for use here: <a href="https://scratch.digitaleducationsafety.org">https://scratch.digitaleducationsafety.org</a>.

 {:.list-inline}
-- Date: January 2017
+- Date: December 2022
-- Client: Threads
+- Client: Community
-- Category: Illustration
+- Category: Entrepreneurship